Jovanne-Saldierna/Carrier-Cost-Optimization-Negotiation-Readiness/README.md

 # Shipping Cost Intelligence System

-A consulting-style analytics case study modeling how a growth-stage retailer with **$1.6M in annual shipping spend** could consolidate fragmented carrier data into a single decision-support system, unlocking **$293,482 in identified savings opportunities (18.6% cost reduction)**.
+A consulting-style analytics case study modeling how a growth-stage retailer with **$1.6M in annual shipping spend** could consolidate fragmented carrier data into a single decision-support system — unlocking **$293,482 in identified savings opportunities (18.6% cost reduction)**.

 ---